nadduli/alx-system_engineering-devops/0x02-shell_redirections/README.md

 make your directories count
-a script that displays the 10 newest files in the current directory. script that takes a list of words as input and prints only words that appear exactly once
+a script that displays the 10 newest files in the current directory. script that takes a list of words as input and prints only words that appear exactly once Display lines containing the pattern “root” from the file /etc/passwd